awsdocs/aws-cloudtrail-user-guide/doc_source/cloudtrail-create-a-trail-using-the-console-first-time.md

         arn:partition:glue:region:account_ID:table/database_name/table_name
         ```

+        When `resources.type` equals **AWS::FinSpace::Environment**, and the operator is set to **Equals** or **NotEquals**, the ARN must be in the following format:

+        ```
+        arn:partition:finspace:region:account_ID:environment/environment_ID
+        ```

       For more information about the ARN formats of data event resources, see [Actions, resources, and condition keys](https://docs.aws.amazon.com/service-authorization/latest/reference/reference_policies_actions-resources-contextkeys.html) in the *AWS Identity and Access Management User Guide*\.

    1. For each field, choose **\+ Conditions** to add as many conditions as you need, up to a maximum of 500 specified values for all conditions\.
-For example, to exclude data events for two S3 buckets from data events that are logged on your trail, you can set the field to **resources\.ARN**, set the operator for **NotEquals**, and then either paste in an S3 bucket ARN, or browse for the S3 buckets for which you do not want to log events\.
+For example, to exclude data events for two S3 buckets from data events that are logged on your trail, you can set the field to **resources\.ARN**, set the operator for **NotStartsWith**, and then either paste in an S3 bucket ARN, or browse for the S3 buckets for which you do not want to log events\.

       To add the second S3 bucket, choose **\+ Conditions**, and then repeat the preceding instruction, pasting in the ARN for or browsing for a different bucket\.
 **Note**